Julia Görges: 2012: Top-20 ranking, consistent form

-Seeded fifth at the Auckland Open, she defeated the defending champion Gréta Arn, before falling to her compatriot Angelique Kerber in straight sets.
-Görges experienced more success in doubles, reaching the final with Flavia Pennetta before falling to the Czech duo of Andrea Hlaváčková and Lucie Hradecká in a third-set super tiebreak.
+Seeded fifth at the Auckland Open, she defeated defending champion Gréta Arn, before falling to compatriot Angelique Kerber, in straight sets.
+Görges had more success in doubles reaching the final with Flavia Pennetta, before falling to the Czech duo of Andrea Hlaváčková and Lucie Hradecká in a third-set super tiebreak.
 After retiring in the first round of the Sydney International against Jelena Janković, she achieved her best Australian Open performance to date by reaching the fourth round.
-Görges defeated Polona Hercog, Eleni Daniilidou, and Romina Oprandi, before being dominated by the eighth seed Agnieszka Radwańska.
-Playing in the Fed Cup for Germany, she lost to Petra Kvitová in an extremely tight three-setter.
+Görges defeated Polona Hercog, Eleni Daniilidou, and Romina Oprandi, before being dominated by the eighth seed, Agnieszka Radwańska.
+Playing in Fed Cup, she lost to Petra Kvitová in an extremely tight three-setter.
 Partnering Anna-Lena Grönefeld, she lost to Iveta Benešová and Barbora Záhlavová-Strýcová as the Czech Republic won the tie 4–1.

 Ranked 21st and seeded sixth, she reached the quarterfinals of the Open GdF Suez, falling to Klára Zakopalová in three sets.
 Görges then lost in the second round in Qatar to Varvara Lepchenko, before reaching the final in Dubai.
-She defeated Svetlana Kuznetsova, Casey Dellacqua and Daniela Hantuchová, scored a two-set win over the third seed Caroline Wozniacki, but then fell to Agnieszka Radwańska again.
+She defeated Svetlana Kuznetsova, Casey Dellacqua and Daniela Hantuchová, scored a two-set win over third seed Wozniacki, but then fell to Agnieszka Radwańska again.
 Her good result at Dubai helped her to achieve a career-high ranking of 15.

 Seeded 14th at the Indian Wells Open, she advanced to the fourth round in straight sets, before becoming another victim of Azarenka.
 After receiving another bye into the second round in Miami, Görges was defeated by the four-time Grand Slam champion Kim Clijsters.